 Not at all!
-Our program is designed for kids of all skill levels.
+Our programs are designed for actors of all skill levels, including first timers.
 All that’s required is a positive attitude and a willingness to try new things.

-A: Kid Stock, Inc. shows are cast based on several factors including enthusiasm, comfort level, and age.
+Kid Stock shows are cast based on several factors including enthusiasm, comfort level, and age, and every participant gets a role in the show.
 Our primary goal is to place each camper where he or she will be challenged and given the best possible opportunity to shine.

 During the first few days of camp, students are encouraged to showcase their passions and abilities in their drama, dance, and singing workshops by volunteering for solos, learning choreography, and bringing characters to life both vocally and physically during script read-throughs while the instructors observe and take notes.
 At the casting sessions, the department heads and site director meet and compare notes.
 Together, they come up with a single cast list.

 It is our policy not to switch or change parts once they have been announced out of fairness to the entire cast.
 While our staff members try to make every camper happy, disappointment isn’t unheard of.
 We encourage our students to find the fun and the challenge in each role, regardless of whether it was what they initially desired, and to focus on the quality of each part rather than the quantity of lines.

 My child has special needs/a medical condition.
 Can he/she still participate?